Last updated: June 30, 2026

 This alone would help you stop procrastinating, and you would surely love the journey involved.

 One of the simple yet powerful messages of the book is this.
 A person’s habits make him and that slowly becomes your identity.
-The way you look after yourself and how you utilize the precious time molds you as a person and in the process, you unlock new and better versions of yourself.
+The way you look after yourself and how you utilize the precious time molds you as a person and in the process, you grow into new and better versions of yourself.

 The book also reminds you that an identity isn’t something that is carved on a stone.
 If you build habits that don’t contribute to your growing process, your identity or vibe won’t be positive.
 When you change your habits, you change your identity and this is certainly the most powerful message the book has to convey.

 The latter three concepts when you think off actually is a continuation of the 2-minute rule envisioned by James Clear.
 Unless you start something, you can’t really progress in it.
-Once you see start seeing the progress, know that your body, mind, and soul have started accepting it as a part of you and you might even feel incomplete when you don’t do it a day.
+Once you start seeing the progress, know that your body, mind, and soul have started accepting it as a part of you and you might even feel incomplete when you don’t do it a day.

 Slowly, slowly, you get to reap the fruits of the trees you sowed, but starting the process, trusting and enjoying it is of utmost necessity.
 If you start an exercise routine merely for the sake of it, you are never going to accomplish what you have in mind.
 Enjoy the workout, trust yourself, and focus on the process.
 It becomes a habit and results are bound to pour in.